nikhitkumar00/QR-Generator-Website/README.md

 # QR Code Generator

-This is a simple web-based QR code generator that allows users to create QR codes from text or links with customizable resolution and format options.
-Users can input their data, choose the resolution, and select the output format before generating the QR code.
+This web-based QR code generator allows users to create QR codes from text or links with customizable resolution and format options.
+You can access the live version [here](https://qrgeneratornikhit.netlify.app/).

 ## How to Use

-1. Open the `index.html` file in your web browser.
+1. Open the web page using the provided link.

 2. Fill in the "Data" field with the text or link you want to encode in the QR code.